-My lab is investigating the cellular and molecular mechanisms underlying the construction of the brain and functional neural circuitry, particularly genesis, positioning, and interconnections of neurons in the brain.
+My lab is investigating the cellular and molecular mechanisms underlying the construction of the brain and functional neural circuitry, particularly genesis, positioning, and connectivity of neurons in the brain.
 These processes are essential for communication across the brain and for generating cognitive, social, and emotional behaviors.
-Disruption in brain and circuit formation is associated with neurodevelopmental disorders, including autism spectrum disorders, intellectual disability, mood disorders, and schizophrenia.
+Disruption in brain and circuit formation is associated with neurodevelopmental disorders, including autism spectrum disorders, intellectual disability, and emotional disturbance.
 Our goal is to make a significant impact in the development of treatment strategies for neurodevelopmental and psychiatric disorders.
-We take neurobiological and genetic approaches to define pathogenesis of these neurological conditions affecting cognition, emotion, and social interaction.
+We take neurobiological and genetic approaches to define pathogenesis of these neurological conditions affecting cognition, emotion, and social behavior.

-Generation and differentiation of GABAergic inhibitory neurons play critical roles in the establishment of brain circuits controlling cognitive and emotional behaviors.
-Autism behaviors and intellectual dysfunction are frequently caused by altered inhibitory signaling due to abnormal GABAergic inhibitory neurons in humans and animal models of autism and intellectual disability.
-Molecular mechanisms for inhibitory neuron generation and positioning in the brain remain largely elusive, which has hindered research into potential treatments for neurodevelopmental and psychiatric disorders.
+Generation and differentiation of GABAergic inhibitory neurons play critical roles in the establishment of brain functions controlling cognition and emotion.
+Autistic behavior and intellectual dysfunction are frequently caused by altered inhibitory signaling in humans and animal models of neurodevelopmental disorders.
+However, molecular mechanisms for inhibitory neurogenesis and positioning in the brain remain largely elusive, which has hindered research progress into potential treatments for neurodevelopmental and psychiatric disorders.
 Using multiple genetic mouse models, we study inhibitory neuron development.

 Mouse behavior testing